-- (1) No underwriting discount will be applicable to the 1,428,571 shares of common stock that we sell directly to Marriott. - (2) Includes 0.75% of the gross offering proceeds to us received from the shares sold by us to the underwriters, or \$1,940,618 in the aggregate, payable by us to Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc. for financial advisory services.
+- 1) No underwriting discount will be applicable to the shares of common stock that we sell directly to Marriott. - (2) Includes 0.75% of the gross offering proceeds to us, or \$ in the aggregate, payable by us to Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc. for financial advisory services.